 Attorney Ali Awad founded the CEO Lawyer Personal Injury Law Firm and turned it into one of the fastest-growing personal injury law firms in the country.
 With more than twenty years of combined experience, he and his team have recovered millions of dollars for injured people and their families.

 In his spare time, he likes to post entertaining yet educational videos about legal topics on social media.
-To work with this expert legal team, call (470) 323-8779 today.
+To work with this professional legal team, call (470) 323-8779 today.

 Areas Served